caseyamcl/settings-manager/README.md

 * Optional validation/transform logic for processing incoming values

 A **Setting Provider** is a service class that loads setting values.
 Multiple providers can be chained together so that setting values are loaded in a cascading way.
+Several providers have been bundled (see below), but you can feel free to add your own by extending the `SettingProvider` interface.
+Providers have similar attributes to definitions:

+* A name (e.g. a machine name/slug)
+* A display name

+A **Setting Value** is a

 ## Install